jtompkins/socket-server-challenge/README.md

    - The number of duplicate numbers received in the last 10 seconds
    - The total number of unique numbers received over the lifetime of the server

+As far as I can tell, this implementation meets all of these requirements.

 ## Assumptions

 The code makes a couple of assumptions that probably won't fly for something you'd run in production: